What mail content gets scanned and what doesn't?

 Our trained Mail Scanners will always scan the important contents of your letters.
 Most mail will come with less than 10 pages.
 This is the reason why we define our "1 scan" or "per scan" to be "scanning of the contents of one mail piece up to 10 single-side pages."

 To help you not get billed for pages that are not relevant to you, we will remove certain types of pages from the scan.
 The types of content that we exclude are:

-- Blank pages, or pages that state "intentionally left blank".
+- Blank un-numbered pages, or un-numbered pages that state "intentionally left blank".